EricssonResearch/meca/README.md

 MECA is a Java library to build cognitive architectures / artificial minds for robots and software agents.
 MECA provides a framework with different capabilities out of the box for artificial minds to be built upon.

+MECA has been built on top of the [Cognitive Systems Toolkit (CST)](https://github.com/CST-Group/cst).
+It is therefore important to know CST's concepts and how to implement cognitive architectures using CST in order to make a better use of MECA.

 Note: This library is still under development, and some concepts or features might not be available yet.
 [Feedback/bug report](https://github.com/CST-Group/meca/issues) and [Pull Requests](https://github.com/CST-Group/meca/pulls) are most welcome!

 ## Installation